"...and I rose, in rainy autumn, and walked abroad in a shower of all my days" — Dylan Thomas

 "Tobias...beautifully reframed and challenged concepts I thought I knew and understood." — Philiy Lander, Agile Coach

-My public workshops are listed below.
-I am also available for part-time consulting to support Agile transformation initiatives and improvements, and to offer internal workshops tailored to your needs.
+I am available for part-time consulting to support Agile transformation initiatives and improvements, and to offer internal workshops tailored to your needs.
 Please read my sampleto learn more.

 "Enlightening and amusing.
 Tobias's Scrum training was one of the best seminars I've ever taken—and I do Executive Training frequently with the brightest minds on the planet.
 I only wish I would have taken it years before!" — Raul Cristian Aguirre, CEO, Tango/04

 "Tobias has the ability to excite a little bit of disorder which resonated well with our group of innovators and business and civic leaders.
 He was able to create a group process and an environment where new ideas were shared and embraced.
 We left the session with the passion to make our organization grow and thrive." — Dale Eldridge Kaye, CEO, Innovation Tri-Valley Leadership Group